 But YouTube TV is easy to navigate and has a very simple TV guide, as you can see in the video below:

-Hulu + Live TV has made changes to its interface to mirror traditional cable TV and more tweaks are on the way.
+Hulu + Live TV has made changes to its interface to mirror traditional cable TV — including a two-week grid guide.

 From my experience with Hulu’s live TV streaming service, it can take an extra click or two to find what you want.
 That’s the frustrating part.
 But there’s so much more content to discover from Hulu’s streaming library.